 Book tickets online in advance.

-Australia is renowned for its wines and the Hunter Valley is home to some of the country’s most prestigious vineyards.
+Australia is renowned for its wines, and the Hunter Valley is home to some of the country’s most prestigious vineyards.

-You can easily cobble together your own day trip of tastings including places like premium wine producer Ernest Hill Wines, family-owned Harkham Wine (Friday to Monday), or the beautifully set Ivanhoe Wines.
+You can easily cobble together your own day trip of tastings, including places like premium wine producer Ernest Hill Wines, family-owned Harkham Wine (Friday to Monday), or the beautifully set Ivanhoe Wines.

 Most visitors to Sydney gravitate to Bondi Beach at some point in their stay.
-One of the best city beaches in the world, the water quality, sand, and setting make it, rightly, one of the best things to do in Sydney.

-Bondi Beach is part of a beautiful section of coast and hiking the clifftops past a series of beaches and ocean pools is one of our favourite things to do in Sydney.
+Bondi Beach is part of a beautiful section of coast, and hiking the clifftops past a series of beaches and ocean pools is one of our favourite things to do in Sydney.

 Bronte Beach is another magnificent slice of sand, with grassy banks and an inviting ocean pool.
 Next, Tamarama Beach is a personal favourite with a well-positioned kiosk overlooking the action.